Personal Injury -- Plaintiff Law

 If someone else caused your injuries, the compensation you could receive is called “damages.”
 Iowa classifies damages into two groups: economic and non-economic.

 Economic damages include things like property damage, medical bills, lost wages, and other financial expenses.
-Non-economic damages, like pain and suffering, loss of consortium, and emotional distress, are available in most personal injury claims and are not limited to a certain amount, or “capped.”
-Pain and suffering damages don’t apply in Iowa workers’ compensation claims, however.
+Non-economic damages, like pain and suffering, loss of consortium, and emotional distress, are available in most personal injury claims and are not limited to a certain amount, or “capped,” except in medical malpractice claims.
+However, pain and suffering damages aren’t available in Iowa workers’ compensation claims.

 Every state has civil “statutes of limitation,” that place deadlines on how long an injured party has to file a claim or lawsuit.
 Under Iowa law, you generally have two years to file a personal injury claim, or five years for damage done to personal property.
 If you miss this deadline, courts will not accept your claim.